owntracks/booklet/docs/tech/http.md

 An optional HTTP mode is being implemented.
 This mode, which is like Private, uses HTTP POST requests to a configurable HTTP endpoint which can bei either HTTP or HTTPS.
 In this mode:

-* The device publishes location data. "friends" and their [card](../features/card.md)s are a hack which is supported by the Recorder.
+* The device publishes location data.

-For use with the [OwnTracks Recorder](https://github.com/owntracks/recorder) the URL you specify must include parameters for _username_ and _devicename_ (`?u=user&d=device`), alternatively using the `X-Limit-U` and `X-Limit-D` headers.
+* Support for Friends and transition events is available only if implemented in the HTTP endpoint you use.

-The syntax for the URL is:
+The URL you enter in the setting for HTTP mode has the following syntax:

 ```
 http[s]://[user[:password]@]host[:port]/path